zephyrproject-rtos/zephyr/doc/object/object_basic_interrupts.rst

 can use to identify and register your static ISRs into the Interrupt Descriptor Table.
 The IA-32 interrupt descriptor allows for the setting of the privilege level, DPL, at which the interrupt can be triggered.
-The Zephyr OS assumes all device drivers are kernel mode (ring 0) as opposed to user-mode (ring 3).
+The Zephyr Kernel assumes all device drivers are kernel mode (ring 0) as opposed to user-mode (ring 3).
 Therefore, these macros always set the DPL to 0.